We are ISA, the Socio-Environmental Institute

 Macapá Seminar, 1999 @Luana Capobianco

-Marcio Santilli (right), founding partner of ISA|Luana Capobianco
+Marcio Santilli (right), founding partner of ISA | Luana Capobianco

 triangle 1996

-GET TO KNOW the epic journey of the Panará
+DISCOVER the epic journey of the Panará

 1999